 By Joanne Jeffries.
-Last Updated 24th January 2022.
-Welcome to our guide on carpal tunnel syndrome claims.
-In it, we discuss whether you can get carpal tunnel from a fall, what damages make up a carpal tunnel payout, and what the average payout for carpal tunnel could be.
-We also show you how we could help you make carpal tunnel syndrome claims, if you are eligible
+Last Updated 16th November 2022.
+Welcome to our guide on carpal tunnel syndrome claims for UK claimants.
+In it, we discuss whether you can get carpal tunnel from a fall, and what the symptoms of carpal tunnel syndrome are.
+We also discuss who could claim for carpal tunnel syndrome, what damages make up a carpal tunnel payout, and what the average payout for carpal tunnel could be.
+We also show you how we could help you make carpal tunnel syndrome claims, if you are eligible.

 Carpal tunnel claims in the UK could be made against an employer if you can prove they are work-related and your employer didn’t take steps to prevent such a workplace injury.
 Carpal tunnel syndrome, which is commonly abbreviated to CTS, occurs due to pressure on one of your wrist’s nerves.
 There are several different ways you can get carpal tunnel syndrome.
 People at risk include those who are pregnant and overweight.